All Episodes

 So tell us why you wanted to stop and talk now.

-Well, I uh I feel like to tell you why I stopped to talk to you.
+Well, I feel like to tell you why I stopped to talk to you, because it's very important for the United States of America, especially the election.

-I was invited by Democratic Party.
+I was invited by the Democratic Party.

-So as a member I get the invitation.
+So as a member, I get the invitation.

 So it's nothing particular about it.